 Make the BIOME your biology home!
-Designed for students interested in the biology major, this LLC is dedicated to creating a strong academic community, while fostering the fun aspects of the discipline.
+Designed for first-year students interested in the biology major, this LLC is dedicated to creating a strong academic community, while fostering the fun aspects of the discipline.
 Students will benefit academically from study groups (most of your neighbors will be in the same classes), tutor opportunities, and review sessions.
 On the social side, residents will participate in faculty “meet and greets,” guest speakers ranging from career mentors to interesting researchers, and a monthly, biology-theme movie night.
 Join the BIOME and get the most out of your biology experience!

 Break Access/Holiday Housing

 The University has three official academic year break periods: fall break, the break between the fall and spring semesters, and spring break.
 During these break periods, University Housing closes and all residents are required to leave for the entire period.
 Personal belongings may be left in the room during the break periods.
 View Important Dates for when housing closes and reopens.

 To accommodate students who are unable to travel home during these time periods or who need to stay on campus during the break periods, Housing offers a Break Access/Holiday HFS Contract.
 Students assigned to Break Access/Holiday Housing will be charged an additional room fee per semester for this service.
 No refunds are processed if a student does not stay for all or any part of the closedown periods.
 The Break Access/Holiday Housing HFS Contract cannot be canceled.

 Break Access/Holiday Housing can be requested either by selecting the option as a LLC preference on the HFS Contract or by contacting the Housing Assignment Office.